 The platform will not be able to operate on the same side of the centerline of rotation as the elbow.
-If the platform approaches the centerline the opposite boom function will operate.
-The platform will move up or down depending on which function was operated to keep in a non-overcenter position.
+If the platform approaches the centerline the boom function will stop.

 When the upper boom up or the lower boom down motion is stopped by the limit valves it may be necessary to lower the upper boom or raise the lower boom slightly to reset the valves.